MarcelWalk/WebHookJS/README.md

 # WebHookJS

-WebHookJS is a CD service I wrote because
-Netlify does'nt support deployment to self-hosted servers.
+WebHookJS is a CD (Continous Deployment) service I wrote because Netlify does'nt support deployment to self-hosted servers.

 It uses Github Webhooks as a trigger to clone a repository